ad2476/pos-research/README.md

 The branch `em-devel` contains more current development on implementing EM (Baum-Welch) for HMMs.

-The branch `cython-optim` is most current (and least stable), ahead of `em-devel` in which the HMM module is being re-implemented in Cython for optimisation gains.

 ## Running the train/test/score routine of the tagger:

 Two scripts: `tag` and `better_tag`.
 The former does regular tagging, the latter will replace all words with count of 1 in the training corpus with `*UNK*`. `better_tag` is recommended for higher accuracy.